Shopify/shopify_app/README.md

 ShopifyApp also provides a WebhooksController that receives webhooks and queues a job based on the received topic.
 For example, if you register the webhook from above, then all you need to do is create a job called `CartsUpdateJob`.
 The job will be queued with 2 params: `shop_domain` and `webhook` (which is the webhook body).

 If you would like to namespace your jobs, you may set `webhook_jobs_namespace` in the config.
-For example, if your app handles webhooks from other e-commerce applications as well, and you want Shopify cart update webhooks to be processed by a job living in `jobs/shopify/webhooks/carts_update_job.rb` rather than `jobs/carts_update_job.rb`):
+For example, if your app handles webhooks from other ecommerce applications as well, and you want Shopify cart update webhooks to be processed by a job living in `jobs/shopify/webhooks/carts_update_job.rb` rather than `jobs/carts_update_job.rb`):

 ```ruby
 ShopifyApp.configure do |config|